questrov/ROV-Pi/source/operation.rst

 	- Herc, Argus, and Top indicate communications to each vehicle and Topside,respectively
 	- GF, Green indicates no ground fault on either vehicle, yellow indicates no recent update or small ground fault, and red indicates significant ground fault on at least one vehicle
-	- T/H, Green indicates no temperature or humidity problems on either vehicle,yellow indicates no recent update, and red indicates T or H problems on at least one vehicle
+	- T/H, Green indicates no temperature or humidity problems on either vehicle, yellow indicates no recent update and red indicates T or H problems on at least one vehicle
 	- Leak, Green indicates no leak or no recent update, red indicates leak in a bottle or junction box on either vehicle
 	- Bypass, Red indicates bypass is enabled, green means bypass is released and full pressure is enabled Temperature and Humidity show condition of Herc main bottle